-The EPollReactor will work on any platform that provides epol1, today only Linux 2.6 and over.
+The EPollReactor will work on any platform that provides epoll, today only Linux 2.6 and over.
 The implementation of the epoll reactor currently uses the Level Triggered interface, which is basically like poll() but scales much better.

 '''

 from twisted.internet import epollreactor

 epollreactor.install()

-from twisted.internet import reactor

 '''